andymememe/SimpleSystem/README.md

 # SimpleSystem
-A simple terminal simulator using Ruby.
+A simple terminal implementation using Ruby.
 It is extensible.<br>
 **Work in Progress**